computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### Logistic Regression

-Next, you will use sklearn;s built-in Logistic Regression classifier.
+Next, you will use sklearn's built-in Logistic Regression classifier.
 Again, we will use word length and word frequency as your two features.
+You should refer to the online [sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html) when you are building your classifier.
 To import and use this model, use the following command:

 {% highlight python %}
 >>> from sklearn.linear_model import LogisticRegression